-This summer the Dragons and Meerkats - our oldest Camp Montessori groups - broadened their cultural horizons as they immersed themselves in different customs from 10 countries around the world.
+This summer, the Dragons and Meerkats - our Upper Elementary/Middle School camp groups - broadened their cultural horizons as they immersed themselves in different customs from 10 countries around the world.
 At Camp Montessori, camp groups' activities follow a new theme each week.
 This summer, the Dragons and Meerkats joined forces to tour the globe.

 They started the journey in Argentina, where they learned gaucho-style leather braiding, and finished their tour in Mexico, where they tested their Spanish language skills and learned about the Huichol - an indigenous people of Mexico.
 Along the way, they stopped in Australia, Egypt, Ghana, Greece, Italy, Japan and Thailand, with a special stop in their home country during the Fourth of July week.